How to Fix Nike Run Club Not Working on Apple Watch

 GPS Issue With Nike Run Club

 I recently installed the Nike Run Club app on my Apple Watch and tried to go for a run without my iPhone.
 However, the GPS didn’t seem to work at all, and no data was displayed on the map.
-Additionally, the recording time was ultimately off, which was pretty frustrating.
+Additionally, the recording time was ultimately off.

 Fortunately, a few days later, I noticed that there was an update available for the Nike Run Club app in the App Store.
 After updating, the GPS issue was fixed, and I could track my runs accurately without my iPhone.